Dara433/e-commerce-platform/README.md

 Then `npm install` which installs dependencies `package-lock.json` file

-    *Note: we might run into an error "npm: command not found" when trying to execute the node package manager, this usually happens when *Node.js* and npm aren't installed on your computer*
+**Note: we might run into an error "npm: command not found" when trying to execute the node package manager, this usually happens when *Node.js* and npm aren't installed on your local machine*

-    To install Node.js, go to <https://nodejs.org/en/download>,
-    may need to close and reopen terminal for changes to take effect.
+To install Node.js, go to <https://nodejs.org/en/download>, may need to close and reopen terminal for changes to take effect**

 After successfully installing `Node.js`, we ran the following and initialized our JavaScript runtime environment.